Pay Stubs: A Detailed Guide

 - Charitable donations.
 You might also opt to make certain charitable donations through your paycheck.

 - Other potential insurance benefits.
-If your employer offers employee benefits like disability insurance, you’ll also see any contributions deducted on your paycheck.
+If your employer offers employee benefits like disability insurance, you’ll also see any contributions deducted from your paycheck.

 - Union dues.
 If you belong to any type of union, your union dues will also be listed as a deduction.